 Funder: Food and Nutrition Service

-Summary: Funding to develop and implement innovative, culturally appropriate nutrition education projects for participants and staff of the Food Distribution Program on Indian Reservations (FDPIR).
+Summary: Supports innovative, culturally appropriate nutrition education projects for FDPIR participants and staff in Tribal communities.